xXNickznXx/Nicksons-Suite/README.md

 Link to [DeviantArt](https://www.deviantart.com/xxnicksonxx/art/Nicksons-Suite-814984078).

-# Add Languages:
-Create Pullrequests for changes like:
+# Create Pullrequests for changes like:
 * adding a language in Folder: @Resources/General/Languages/
 * adding a cutout in folder:  @Resources/Cutout/